College is starting to feel like too much...

 So, how do you deal with this anxiety, perfectionism, and stress in college?

-You build tools, you take time to relax, and you think about meeting with someone else who has been there.
+You build tools, you take time to relax, and you think about meeting with someone who gets it.
+I help you dig in to what’s underneath the stress, and we build up a coping skills plan to get you back on track.

 Counseling helps you feel less stress about college - even when you're on the fence about it.